-NORTHGATE emerged from a minor face lift in November 1981.
-Vacant on the mall space was filled in (in dark gray), completing the center's basic foot print.
+NORTHGATE was in decline by the late 1970s.
+A minor face lift was completed in November 1981.
+Vacant space was filled (dark gray), completing the mall's basic footprint.
 In October 1987, a more comprehensive refurbishment commenced.
-A new Popular store (in light gray) was built, with (Furrs) Food Emporium retenanting the original location.
+A new Popular store (medium gray) was built, with Furr's Food Emporium setting up shop in the original.
 The new & improved NORTHPARK MALL was officially dedicated in November 1988.

-The 15 million dollar, late 1980s renovation brought the shopping hub up-to-date.
+The late 1980s renovation brought the shopping hub up-to-date.
 However, it soon entered a second downward spiral.
 By the late 20th century, NORTHPARK was virtually vacant and rapidly deteriorating.
-The (Furrs) Food Emporium, seen above, was shuttered in August 2001.
+Furr's Food Emporium, seen above, was shuttered in August 2001.
 The building would never be retenanted.

 Photo from www.loopnet.com

-Our final NORTHGATE-NORTHPARK plan is a composite, covering the years between 1989 and 2010...the mall's final year in business.
+Our final NORTHGATE-NORTHPARK plan is a composite, covering the years between 1989 and 2010.
 J.C.
 Penney's abandoned space housed a natural history museum for a time.
 The Kresge dime store had stints as a T G & Y Family Center, Bealls ["Belz"] and Newberrys.
-It was expanded and converted into a Boomerangs Family Fun Center and NorthPark Cinema 4, which opened in June 1992.
+The space was expanded and converted into a Boomerangs Family Fun Center and NorthPark Cinema 4, which opened in June 1992.